 There is an element of both called semi‐structured data.
 Semi‐structured data is sort of a mix of both.
 An example might be an on‐prem Exchange Server.
 Exchange stores all the email and attachments data within the Exchange database.
 However, an email can be easily copied out of your email client to your desktop by simply dragging the email to the desktop from the client.
 This creates an .msg file and includes all attachment data.
 Attachments can be opened within this client and saved to your local file share or desktop.
 Aparavi can process this type of data provided the data has been exported from the structured environment.

 How will Aparavi applications impact these data types?

-Today Aparavi File Protection & Insight will process unstructured data types like office files, text files, PDFs, etc. We can index any type of file that has selectable text.
+The Aparavi Platform processes unstructured data types like office files, text files, PDFs, etc. We can index any type of file that has selectable text.
 Selectable text that for which you can open a file and drag your mouse cursor over the text to highlight or select.
-These data types can be indexed and maintained on the Aparavi platform.
+These data types can be indexed and maintained on the Aparavi Platform.
 Files that do not have selectable text, however, have images of text that can also be processed but would require an OCR (Optical Character Recognition) application to process the image text data.
 This is something we will be looking into in upcoming versions of our applications.
 Managing the massive amount of unstructured data is where Aparavi applications will help an organization manage their data more effectively.

 The future of Aparavi will be the direction of data intelligence.
 Data intelligence will take data and provide the needed information for potential customers to leverage the power of Aparavi and make intelligent decisions on their unstructured data sets.
 Understanding what you have is the key.
 The content index, classification, and actionable data have been the major issues that impacts customers today.
 Our mission is to provide customers with the tools needed to protect, analyze, and process data effectively to adhere to compliance and governance rules and ultimately remove the data when it is time to remove it.